Dassault Falcon 10X: Development

 On 6 May 2021, Dassault launched its $75 million Falcon 10X flagship to compete with the Bombardier Global 7500 and the Gulfstream G700.
-Originally scheduled for 2025, the aircraft is now expected to begin deliveries in 2027.
+Originally scheduled for 2025, and then 2027, the aircraft is now expected to enter service in 2029.

 Design

-It is 33.4 m long and has a 33.6 m (110 ft)-wide, high aspect ratio carbonfibre wing, a first for a Dassault business jet.
+It is 33.4 m long and has a 33.6 m wide, high aspect ratio carbonfibre wing, a first for a Dassault business jet.

-It is powered by two Rolls-Royce Pearl 10X engines with over 18000 lbf thrust, with a titanium fan blisk, a 10-stage HP compressor, a two-stage shroudless HP turbine and a four-stage LP turbine.
+Powered by two Rolls-Royce Pearl 10X engines with 18000 lbf thrust.

-It has a 16 m long, four-zone cabin wider than its competition, 2.77 by 2.03 m wide and high, with a 3,000 ft cabin altitude at 41,000 ft and 50% larger windows than on the Falcon 8X.
+It has a 16.4 m long, four-zone cabin wider than its competition, 2.77 by 2.0 m wide and high, with a 3000 ft cabin altitude at 41000 ft and 50% larger windows than on the Falcon 8X.

 It should cruise at Mach 0.85-0.925 with a range of 7,500 nmi (13,900 km), and should access steep approaches like London City Airport.

 With sidesticks and a single throttle lever, the fly-by-wire flight control system has flightpath stability to avoid trimming, and head-up display-based FalconEye combined vision system.

 High automation with automated return to straight and level flight, emergency descent, reduced take-off thrust and noise abatement modes could allow two pilots to fly for 15h instead of three currently.